Can guinea pigs eat strawberries? Yes, but in moderation–and only if you’re very careful about pesticide contamination.

 One thing every guinea pig enthusiast should know about strawberries is that they top the list of “the dirty dozen” when it comes to pesticide contamination.
 And while a tiny dose of pesticide residue may not bother you, for a tiny piggy, it can be dangerous.

 We recommend that you wash your strawberries carefully.
 As Laura Fisher from Real Simple explains, the process is easy.
 “Fill a large bowl with four parts water to one part white vinegar.
 Place the berries in the bowl so that they are completely submerged with the vinegar wash, and soak for 20 minutes.
-Rinse the fruit thoroughly under cool water and pat dry with cloth or paper towels.”
+Rinse the fruit thoroughly under cool water and pat dry with a cloth or paper towels.”

 These simple steps will ensure that you don’t accidentally poison your pet!